kevinwubert/go-project/README.md

 # go-project
-CLI for starting a golang project using Cobra
+CLI for starting and bootstrapping a golang project